iafisher/polyglot-server/README.md

 `register <username> <password>`: Create a new account.
-The server returns `error` if the username does not consist solely of alphanumeric characters and underscores, if the username is longer than 30 characters, if the password is longer than 50 characters, or if the username is already registered.
+The server returns `error` if the username does not consist solely of alphanumeric characters and underscores, if the username is longer than 30 characters, if the password is longer than 50 characters, if the username is already registered, or if the connection is not already logged in.
 Otherwise the server returns `success`.

 `login <username> <password>`: Log in to the server with the given credentials.
-The server returns `success` if the credentials match a previous `register` message, and `error` otherwise.
+The server returns `success` if the credentials match a previous `register` message and the connection is not already logged in, and `error` otherwise.

+`logout`: Log out from the server.
+The server returns `error` if the connection is not logged in, and `success` otherwise.

 `send <recipient> <message>`: Send the message to the identified user.
 The recipient field may be an asterisk, in which case the message is sent to all